gtech-mulearn/Top-100-Coders/profile/athulsabu@mulearn.md

 ### About Me

-I am a Computer Science and Engineering student who loves exploring the endless possibilities in software development.
+I am a Computer Science and Engineering student who loves exploring the endless possibilities in emerging technologies.
 I believe in the power of community and enjoy being part of tech events where I can learn from others and share what I know.
 I'm always excited to take on new challenges and believe that every project is an opportunity to learn something new while creating meaningful impact.

 ### Portfolio Highlights

 #### History of Open Source Contributions

 * Have contributed to personal projects hosted on GitHub
-* Projects are publicly available at github.com/athulsabu2002 for community use and collaboration
+* Projects are publicly available at [GitHub Profile](https://github.com/athulsabu2002) for community use and collaboration

 #### History of Community Engagement